NicSterian/a1-service-expert/CONTEXT.md

 - Cart total updates instantly when switching services after a vehicle is selected.
 The Vehicle modal recomputes `pricePence` for the current service via `/vehicles/recommend-tier` and writes it to the draft alongside `engineTierCode/Name`.
 - Cart panel pulses briefly on price change for visibility.
-- ÔøΩSearch againÔøΩ in the VRM path clears both the DVLA result and the VRM field; the duplicate Continue button was removed so only a single operational Continue remains.
+- ìSearch againî in the VRM path clears both the DVLA result and the VRM field; the duplicate Continue button was removed so only a single operational Continue remains.
 - Removed stray literal `\n\n` text under the service cards/table by normalising the Services step file.

 Admin Pricing Tools

-- Web Admin button ÔøΩApply fixed menu pricesÔøΩ upserts tier prices to:
+- Web Admin button ìApply fixed menu pricesî upserts tier prices to:
   - Service 1: 79.95, 89.95, 99.95, 109.95
   - Service 2: 119.95, 129.95, 139.95, 159.95
   - Service 3: 179.95, 179.95, 199.95, 219.95